Lipomas in the groin area are relatively rare. However, they have their own unique characteristics.

-Lipomas in the groin area are relatively rare.
-However, they also have their peculiarities.
-Important nerves, blood, and lymph vessels run relatively close to the skin surface in the groin.
-All of them must be preserved during the surgery.
-This can be achieved by accurately following the lipoma capsule surface during the preparation.
+In the groin, important nerves, blood vessels, and lymph vessels run relatively close to the skin surface.
+It is essential to protect all of these during surgery.
+This can be achieved by meticulously adhering to the surface of the lipoma capsule during preparation.

 Patient Story: